refract131/domoticz-switch-skill/README.md

 Turn on domoticz light switch

 ## About
-For the love of god do not huse this nooby code.
+For the love of god do not use this nooby code.

 ## Examples
 * "Turn on the light"